 Showing your weaknesses and speaking about your free time activities (and it doesn’t really matter what kind of activities you mention) will make you look more human in their eyes.

-College interviews are not easy, but once you understand what matters in them, and demonstrate the value you will bring to the college community, they will accept your application (at least most of the time).
+College interviews are not easy, but once you understand what matters in them, once you manage to demonstrate the value you will bring to the college community, and make a good connection with the people sitting in the interviewing panel, they will accept your application (at least most of the time they will accept it).

 Continue your interview preparation with InterviewPenguin.com – Your best interview and career coach since 2011:

 - Body language in an interview – What do your gestures and movements say about you?
 Can we control our non-verbal communication?
 And interesting insight in the world of interviewing, and the world of our subconscious mind.

 - College interview questions – 10 typical questions they ask in the college interviews, with a hint on how to answer each question.
 A must read for every responsible student who wants to do well in their interview.